Can you get a backdated sick note? What UK law actually says.

 Need a Backdated Sick Note from a UK Doctor?

-Get a Sick Note →
+Get My Sick Note →

 Subject to clinical review.
 Backdated applications may be declined if clinically unsupported.